reg-support/reg-dev-guide/api_docs/README.md

 ##### Registrant API

-+ The Registrant API returns information about the current users registration status, including their answers to individual registration fields.
++ The Registrant API returns information about the current user's registration status, including their answers to individual registration fields.

 + For a detailed description [click here](registrant/README.md).